BuongiornoTexas/rsrtools/README.rst

    go with their tool, which is available from: http://customsforge.com/.

-2. rs-manager (https://github.com/sandiz/rs-manager) is GUI application that can create setlists manually or from procedural filtering similar to rsrtools.
+2. rs-manager (https://github.com/sandiz/rs-manager) is GUI application that can create set lists manually or from procedural filtering similar to rsrtools.
 It is a much friendlier way to generate song/set lists than rsrtools.
-The rs-manager setlists are for reference only (i.e. rs-manager does not support loading setlists into Rocksmith save files).
+The rs-manager set lists are for reference only (i.e. rs-manager does not support loading set lists into Rocksmith save files).

-   *However*, @sandiz, the rs-manager developer, has implemented functionality to export rs-mananger setlists in a format that can be used by rsrtools.
-A near term update of rsrtools will allow loading of these setlists into Rocksmith save files.
-Once this is done, we will have a workflow where setlists can be generated using the rs-manager GUI and then exported for loading into Rocksmith by a simple rsrtools command (bypassing the joys of setting up text filters for rsrtools).
+   *However*, @sandiz, the rs-manager developer, has implemented functionality to export rs-manager set lists in a format that can be used by rsrtools.
+A near term update of rsrtools will allow loading of these set lists into Rocksmith save files.
+Once this is done, we will have a work flow where set lists can be generated using the rs-manager GUI and then exported for loading into Rocksmith by a simple rsrtools command (bypassing the joys of setting up text filters for rsrtools).